The store will not work correctly in the case when cookies are disabled.

 Teasel

-Teasels outwardly spikey appearance may seem off putting to you and me, but bees simply love it!
+Teasels' outwardly spikey appearance may seem off-putting to you and me, but bees simply love it!
 Its ‘spikes’ help bees to climb on while they gather pollen from its tiny purple flowers.
 Teasel also produces hundreds of tiny seeds at the end of its blooming season, so you can keep bees coming back year after year!

 Evening Primrose

 Another super sweet-smelling wildflower on our list is Evening Primrose.
-It is a literal ray of sunshine that attracts bees due to its bright yellow petals that help to draw them in!
+It is a literal ray of sunshine that attracts bees due to its bright yellow petals, which help to draw them in!
 As its name suggests, Evening Primrose blooms are open for pollinators during the day and in the evening to encourage as much pollination as possible – whilst most wildflowers tend to close up shop at night.

 Lance-leaf coreopsis